-We acknowledge the time of young lives participants interviewed through the study.
-We thank Maria José Ogando Portela, Young Lives research assistant in preparation of this paper.
-We also acknowledge the contribution of numerous Young Lives researchers whose work is summarised in this paper, as well as well as the advice received on earlier drafts from colleagues as well as members of the Young Lives International Advisory Board.
+We thank our research assistant, Maria José Ogando, for careful analysis which contributed to the graphs and figures presented here.
+We also wish to acknowledge the contribution of numerous Young Lives researchers whose work is summarised in this paper, as well as the advice received on earlier drafts from colleagues as well as members of the Young Lives International Advisory Board.

 Young Lives is funded by UK aid from the Department for International Development (DFID) and co-funded from 2010 to 2014 by the Netherlands Ministry of Foreign Affairs.
-The views expressed are those of the authors.
-They are not necessarily those of, or endorsed by, Young Lives, the University of Oxford, DFID or other funders.
-For more information see: www.younglives.org.uk